-As parents, we cannot imagine a more traumatic experience than losing a child.
+Answer: As parents, we cannot imagine a more traumatic experience than the death of a child.
 All parents naturally expect their children to outlive them.
 Such a loss is an extraordinary, out-of-order event that brings with it an overwhelming sense of pain and lingering grief.
 It is a life-altering experience that presents unique challenges to parents as they seek to rebuild their lives without their child.

 One is that David prayed fervently for his child’s life (2 Samuel 12:16).
 This should be true for all parents at all times, and not just when times are difficult.
 Parents should always pray for their children, asking God to watch over and protect them.
 Likewise, parents should pray that God provides godly wisdom and guidance so that their children grow in the nurture and admonition of the Lord (Judges 13:12; Proverbs 22:6; Ephesians 6:4).

 Another lesson we learn from David is in his reaction to his child’s death.
 Upon learning that the infant had died, there was an acceptance signified by his actions when he “arose from the ground, washed and anointed himself, and changed his clothes; and he went into the house of the LORD and worshiped.
 Then he went to his own house; and when he requested, they set food before him, and he ate” (2 Samuel 12:20).
 What is surprising about this passage is that David “went into the house of the Lord and worshiped.”
 In other words, David not only accepted the death of his child, but he gave it all over to God in worship.
 The ability to worship and honor God in a time of trial or crisis is a powerful demonstration of our spiritual confidence in our God.
 Doing so enables us to accept the reality of our loss.
 And this is how God frees us to go on living.
 What David models for us in this story is learning to turn loose what we cannot change.